who-icyy/crab-get/ReadMe.md

 - **File Downloads**: Download files from HTTP and HTTPS URLs.
 - **Progress Bar**: Provides a visual indication of download progress.
-- **File Type Detection**: Automatically determines the file extension based on the URL.
 - **Custom Output Filename**: Specify the output filename if desired.

 ## Installation ⚙️